linemos/kubernetes-intro/tasks/2-main-tasks.md

     - *Dockerfile directory*: Point to the backend Dockerfile in `backend/`
     - *Dockerfile name*: `Dockerfile`
     - *Image name*: `gcr.io/$PROJECT_ID/backend:latest`
-6. Click *Create*
+6. Click *Create trigger*

 Now, do the same thing for the frontend application.
-Name it `Frontend trigger`, and set the directory to be `/frontend/` and set the Docker image to be `gcr.io/$YOUR_PROJECT_ID/frontend:latest`.
+Name it `Frontend trigger`, and set the directory to be `/frontend/` and set the Docker image to be `gcr.io/$PROJECT_ID/frontend:latest`.

 This sets up a build trigger that listens to new commits on the master branch of your repository.
 If the commit is tagged with `cv-frontend`, it will use the Dockerfile in the backend directory to create a new Docker image.
 Click on the small menu on the trigger and select *Run trigger* to test it.
 Once it is finished building, you can find the image under the Images menu point.